hyperledger/identus-docs/documentation/docs/quick-start.md

 </TabItem>
 <TabItem value="android" label="Android  Sample APP">

 1. Go back to the Sample app.
-In the main screen, you can provide the mediator DID of your choice or use that is there already.
+In the main screen, you can provide the mediator DID of your choice or use what is there already.
 Proceed and click **Start** after.

 </TabItem>
 </Tabs>